 To emphasize again, 4-5 inches thick bubble wrap all the way around an item.
 A couple turns of bubble wrap WILL NOT provide adequate protection!

-- Fit the wrapped item snugly in a strong cardboard box, including a packing list if there are multiple small items such as keys, pendulums, etc. Back fill with foam (not Styrofoam) peanuts or paper packing material (not newspaper and please, not sheet Styrofoam) if necessary to keep the item snug.
+- Fit the wrapped item snugly in a strong cardboard box, including a packing list if there are multiple small items such as keys, pendulums, etc. Back fill with foam (not Styrofoam) peanuts or, preferably, paper packing material (not newspaper and please, not sheet Styrofoam) if necessary to keep the item snug.
 Seal box with clear adhesive shipping tape.
 Use plenty of tape on all seams.

 - Ship the item via ground service to save cost.
 It is only 3-4 days transit to most parts of the US with most services.